QuantSysBio/invitroSPI/README.md

 `mamba create -c conda-forge -c bioconda -n snakemake snakemake`
 Additionally, you might need to run `conda update conda`.

-Download this repository as a .zip file, move the .zip file in the desired directory on your computer and unpack it.
+Download this repository as a .zip file (click on *Code* at the upper right corner of this repository --> Download ZIP), move the .zip file in the desired directory on your computer and unpack it.
 Open the terminal in this directory and enter: `conda activate snakemake`.

 The pipeline can be executed by pasting `snakemake --use-conda --cores all -R createMSDB` into the terminal.
 The progress of the pipeline execution shoul appear in your terminal window.